ExtensityAI/symbolicai/README.md

 **Deep neural networks** are a type of machine learning algorithms that are inspired by the structure and function of biological neural networks.
 They are particularly good at tasks such as image recognition, natural language processing, and decision making.
 However, they are not as good at tasks that require explicit reasoning, such as planning, problem solving, and understanding causal relationships.

-**Symbolic reasoning**, on the other hand, is a type of reasoning that uses formal languages and logical rules to represent knowledge and perform tasks such as planning, problem solving, and understanding causal relationships.
-Symbolic reasoning systems are good at tasks that require explicit reasoning but are not as good at tasks that require pattern recognition or generalization, such as image recognition or natural language processing.
+**Symbolic reasoning**, on the other hand uses formal languages and logical rules to represent knowledge and perform tasks such as planning, problem solving, and understanding causal relationships.
+Symbolic reasoning systems are good at tasks that require explicit reasoning, but are not as good at tasks that require pattern recognition or generalization, such as image recognition or natural language processing.

 **Neuro-symbolic programming** aims to combine the strengths of both neural networks and symbolic reasoning to create AI systems that can perform a wide range of tasks.
 One way this is done is by using neural networks to extract information from data and then using symbolic reasoning to make inferences and decisions based on that information.
-Another way is by using symbolic reasoning to guide the generative process of neural networks and make them more interpretable.
+Another way is to use symbolic reasoning to guide the generative process of neural networks and make them more interpretable.

-**On a grander scale of things**, we believe that future computation platforms, such as wearables, SmartPhones, tables or notebooks will contain their own embedded LLMs (similar to GPT-3, ChatGPT, OPT or Bloom).
+**On a grander scale of things**, we believe that future computation platforms, such as wearables, Smartphones, tablets or notebooks will contain their own embedded LLMs (similar to GPT-3, ChatGPT, OPT or Bloom).

 <img src="https://raw.githubusercontent.com/Xpitfire/botdynamics/main/assets/images/img1.png" width="720px">